okaiso-uc/waph-okaiso/labs/lab1/README.md

    ```

-This web application is doesn't have any security risks since its just printing out a simple greeting but if I was to accept User inputs I would be vulnerable to cross-site scripting (XSS) because there isn't any sanitization of inputs.
+This web application is vulnerable to cross-site scripting (XSS) because there isn't any sanitization of inputs.

    5. Task 3 (10 pts).
 Understanding HTTP GET and POST requests